-Create your brand (marketing terminology to sell yourself as a job candidate)
+Create your brand (marketing terminology for how you tell your story as a job candidate)

 Steps to Build Your Brand

 As a Ph.D. student and postdoc you develop fantastic skills.
 That is part of your brand!

 - Characteristics that people would use to describe you – honest, loyal, hard-working, caring, compassionate, persistent, flexible, resourceful, diplomatic, diligent, pays attention to detail, etc.

 - Aspects that identify what you want to do.
 What is the job function that interests you most?
 Focus on the characteristics and align your skills and attributes.

 - Determine your technical, communication, and business skills

 - Research skills, writing skills, presentation skills – these are all part of your Ph.D. journey